 Life After Rehab

-After facing your addictions head on and undergoing a treatment program, you are likely to experience a sense of relief, pride and excitement for the future ahead.
-You may feel that the hard part is over, but it is important to understand that treatment is just the beginning of a lifelong journey — one that if given the proper care will be infinitely rewarding.
+After facing your addictions head on and undergoing a treatment program, you are likely to experience a sense of relief, pride, and excitement for the future ahead.
+You may feel that the hard part is over, but it is important to understand that treatment is just the beginning of a lifelong journey — a quest that, if given the proper care, will be infinitely rewarding.

-Research suggests that 40-60% of recovering addicts relapse within the first six months after treatment.
+Research suggests that 40-60% of recovering addicts relapse within the first 6 months after treatment.

 Here are 5 ways to successfully take control of your future and establish a new “normal” way of life after rehab: